Feature #1525

 I guess we can use the granularity of the Aeff matrix.
 Values are interpolated bilinearily, hence we have to simply find the largest value by looping for a given energy over all offaxis angles.

-#14 Updated by Mayer Michael about 9 years ago
+#14 Updated by Mayer Michael over 9 years ago

 I guess we can use the granularity of the Aeff matrix.
 Values are interpolated bilinearily, hence we have to simply find the largest value by looping for a given energy over all offaxis angles.